uber-archive/focuson/README.md

 == How to make focuson useful
-Focusin is customized for Uber's codebase.
+Focuson is customized for Uber's codebase.

 To make it useful you will need to identify relevant set of sources and sinks for your codebase.
 Some of these are globally true and already built-in, like eval() as a sink for RCE.